FAQs

 A parent may ask the court to increase or decrease child support when there is a change in circumstances.
 Examples include modifications to the underlying custody schedule, a change in employment status, or an increase or decrease in an individual’s earnings.

-A parent’s obligation to pay child support generally ends when the child turns 18 and is not a full-time high school student; if the child marries or registers as a domestic partner; or if the child is emancipated.
+A parent’s obligation to pay child support generally ends when the child turns 18 and is not a full-time high school student, if the child marries or registers as a domestic partner, or if the child is emancipated.
 Support continues through the age of 19 if the child is a full-time student through 19 years of age.

 Temporary support is paid while a divorce case is pending and is generally calculated according to a formula.
 California courts have a wide degree of latitude in determining a fair amount for long-term support.
 Long-term support is based on a number of factors that are set forth in Family Code Section 4320, including the length of the marriage or domestic partnership, the marital standard of living, the financial needs of each person, the earnings of each party (and the earning abilities of the parties), what each person pays or can pay, the age of the individuals, and the assets and debts of each person.